Note: This article is republished from The Black and Blue newsletter. To get these exclusive updates, sign up for the newsletter.

 When I heard the news about the PA and how he is now gone, I immediately regretted not taking more opportunities to shoot him a quick message.
 He’ll never know how much I truly valued the brief companionship we had on set.

 We should all strive harder to bring friends we make on set into our lives outside of work because of the companionship it rewards us with.
 So, the next time you are telling a good story from that one job or feeling nostalgic about the times from a shoot way back, don’t hesitate to drop by and deliver a “hello” to those who were with you.

 It might make their day a little bit better than it was before.

 This article is republished from The Black and Blue newsletter.
-To get these exclusive updates in your email inbox, sign up below:
+To get these exclusive updates, as well as a free 200 page ebook, sign up below: